blvckpvblo/flavor_getter/README.md

 For a complete example of using Flavor Getter, please refer to the example directory of this plugin.

+## Troubleshooting
+Problems with Proguard
+When Proguard is enabled (which it is by default for Android release builds), it can rename the BuildConfig Java class in the minification process and prevent the library from referencing it.
+To avoid this, add a rule in android/app/proguard-rules.pro:

+-keep class com.yourNewPackage.BuildConfig { *; }

+com.yourNewPackage should match the package value in your app/src/main/AndroidManifest.xml file.

 ## Issues and Contributions

 Please report any issues or bugs you encounter by opening an issue on the GitHub repository.
 Contributions are also welcome via pull requests.